floydkrom/Exercises_3/03_exercises.md

   </script>
 </div>

-At the ten station-date combinations with the highest number of departures, the
-Casual = 36% on Sunday, 56% on Saturday

- Make a table with the ten station-date combinations (e.g., 14th & V St., 2014-10-14) with the highest number of departures, sorted from most departures to fewest.

-**DID YOU REMEMBER TO GO BACK AND CHANGE THIS SET OF EXERCISES TO THE LARGER DATASET?
-IF NOT, DO THAT NOW.**
+From the table above, we are able to conclude that at the ten station-date combinations with the highest number of departures, 56% of casual riders rent out a bike on Saturday and 36% of casual riders rent out a bike on Sunday.
+This shows that there is a very low percentage of casual riders that rent out a bike at these stations during the weekdays.
+In comparison, only 10% of registered riders rent out a bike on Saturday while only ~6% of registered riders rent out a bike on Sunday.
+Therefore, a much higher percentage of registered clients rents out a bike during the weekdays than casual clients.

 ## GitHub link